ilariacarboni/Tw-Fb-scrape-analysis/README.md

 The results of the data analysis are then showed as graphs and images on a Streamlit application.

+Finally, the application aims to show two different approaches in data scraping, hence it can be easily customized based on your own needs.

 ## Requirements
 Before running the application, add your own API keys and credentials in the ```config.ini``` file.